ThePoShWolf/Modrify/Modrify.Skyrim/docs/New-SkyrimMod.md

 ```

 ### -Release
-If you haven't already set your game environment with Set-MutaGameEnvironment, specify the Skyrim version with this parameter.
+If you haven't already set your game environment with Set-ModrifyGame, specify the Skyrim version with this parameter.

 If you have set your game environment already, this parameter is not needed.